 User valueHTML optimization

-Content SEO and on-page SEO work together.
-Great content needs proper on-page optimization to rank.
+Content SEO and on-page optimization techniques work together.
+Strong content needs proper HTML structure and meta elements to rank.

 Content Quality Factors